-During calendar year 2016, retail sales of new recreational powerboats in the United States totaled \$8.2 billion.
-Of the recreational powerboat categories defined and tracked by the NMMA, our core market corresponds most directly to the inboard ski/wakeboard category, which we refer to as the performance sport boat category.
-We serve this category through our Malibu, Axis and Cobalt brands.
-Through our Cobalt brand, we also now directly access the larger outboard and sterndrive categories, which together accounted for \$5.5 billion in retail sales in calendar year 2016.
-Combined, our product portfolio allows us to meaningfully access an addressable market that represented nearly \$6.6 billion of sales in 2016.
-The following table illustrates the size of our addressable market in units and retail sales for calendar year 2016:
+During calendar year 2017, retail sales of new recreational powerboats in the United States totaled \$9.6 billion.
+Of the recreational powerboat categories defined and tracked by the NMMA, we serve the top three categories of outboard, sterndrive and performance sport boat representing an addressable market of nearly \$8.0 billion in retail sales through our Malibu, Axis and Cobalt brands.
+The following table illustrates the size of our addressable market in units and retail sales for calendar year 2017:

 Powerboat Category Unit Sales Retail Sales

 (Dollars in millions)

-Outboard 160,900 \$ 4,659
+Outboard 170,800 \$ 6,235

-Sterndrive 12,200 878
+Sterndrive 11,500 849

-Performance sport boat 8,700 818
+Performance sport boat 9,500 923

-Jet boat 5,000 205
+Jet boat 5,400 219

+Cruisers 1,900 1,378

-Total addressable market 186,800 \$ 6,560
+Total addressable market 199,100 \$ 9,604